daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 ## Pre-Demo Setup of the Microsoft 365 Tenant

-### Enable Microsoft 365 audit log
+### Enable Microsoft 365 audit log and file monitoring

-In this setup task, you'll enable the Audit log capability in Microsoft 365.
-Although documentation indicates that audit log is turned on by default, most lab tenants don't have this feature enabled, and it can take several hours for this to take effect.
-It's beneficial to enable this feature, as Microsoft 365 uses audit logs for user insights and activities identified in policies and analytics insights.
+In this setup task, you'll enable the Audit log and file monitoring capabilities in Microsoft 365.

 1. Open Microsoft Edge.
 In the address bar, enter **https://admin.microsoft.com**.